 Related: Comparison of Business Entities

-While it may be possible to start a small-scale bakery out of the home, eventually a larger kitchen and possibly a storefront for sales will be necessary.
-It’s ideal to find a rental property that’s already equipped with a commercial kitchen, which can save on renovation costs.
+While it may be possible to start small as a home bakery business or operating from a shared commercial kitchen space, and eventually a larger kitchen and possibly a storefront for sales will be necessary.
+It’s ideal to find a lease property that is already equipped with a commercial kitchen, which can save on renovation costs.
 Rental costs will depend on the size of the building and its location.
-For a bakery with a storefront or a cafe-style business with seating, rental property in a high-traffic retail area can bring in walk-in traffic, but will come at a more expensive rental cost.
+For a bakery with a storefront or a cafe-style business with counter service and seating, rental property in a high-traffic retail area can bring in walk-in traffic but will come at a higher cost.

 Related: Choosing a business location

-In addition, there are some general licensing and registrations that will vary depending on where the business is located such as a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+Also, there are some general business licenses and registrations, such as a sales tax permit, Employer Identification Number, and Occupancy Permit, among others.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a bakery is another.
-Funding to start a bakery can be difficult due to the costs of renovations, inventory and equipment.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+Funding to start a bakery can be difficult due to the costs of renovations, inventory, and equipment.
+To get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Marketing is essential to a bakery’s success, important in the early startup days of the business.
 Common bakery marketing activities include maintaining active social media pages, establishing a website, participating in local print advertising, and even incorporating online advertising methods into the plan.
 Exact expenses will vary according to the type of marketing being performed.